2. By debit or credit card online

 Making more than one card payment

-From 1 January 2016, HMRC will limit the number of times you can use a credit or debit card within a certain time to pay your tax.
+HMRC limits the number of times you can use a credit or debit card within a certain time to pay your tax.

 There isn’t a set limit - it depends on HMRC’s view of what’s reasonable based on payment card industry standards and guidance.

-The rules apply to multiple card payments against the same tax - you can only make extra card payments if each one’s for a different tax, eg Corporation Tax and employers’ PAYE.
+The rules apply to multiple card payments against the same tax - you can only make extra card payments if each one’s for a different tax, for example Corporation Tax and employers’ PAYE.